kbparagua/js-crash-course/02_closures.md

 }
 ```

-This is how we'll use the `makeAdder` function.
+Notice that the `makeAdder` function acts like a function builder.

 ```js